WJKw0k/big-finder/README.md

 However - make sure that pip is installed as well: https://pip.pypa.io/en/stable/installation/

 In the same directory as the file, run **python3 big_finder.py**

+big_finder.py is in byte-code form.
+Don't worry, it's not malicious - this is my public account, after all.
+Just like you, I'm not looking to get expelled :)